hds/hegdenu.net/content/posts/understanding-async-await-3.md

 Finally, we need to access our mutex from multiple tasks.

+(this is the bit we skipped over in the aside section)

 So it's wrapped in a [`std::sync::Arc`](https://doc.rust-lang.org/std/sync/struct.Arc.html).

 An `Arc` is actually an acronym: ARC.